lgonzalezrouco/pti/REST_API/README.md

 ```
 Try it and check that the status response code is 201.

-*NOTE: while curl is enough for this session, for your project you could take a look at [POSTMAN](https://www.getpostman.com/)*
+*NOTE: while cURL is enough for this session, for your project you could take a look at [POSTMAN](https://www.getpostman.com/)*

 <!--
 ### 1.5.
-Making it "RESTful"
+Making our web API "RESTful"

+When developing a web API we may want to follow the [REST architectural style](https://en.wikipedia.org/wiki/Representational_state_transfer).
+Many people use the term "REST API" or "RESTful" API incorrectly, just to refer to any web API.
+A RESTful API follows a set of patterns when designing the API endpoints (HTTP method, HTTP status response code, etc.).
+The benefits of REST are controversial (many relevant web APIs are not RESTful), but it's convenient to know it to be able to understand any API specification.

+#### Using the proper HTTP method

+The endpoints of a REST API must use an HTTP method consistent with the type of actions that they perform.
+People from databases tend to talk about four types of actions: Create, Read, Update and Delete (CRUD).
+The proper HTTP methods to apply to these actions are POST, GET, PUT (or PATCH) and DELETE, respectively.

 -->

 ## 2 Lab assignment